 1. Is this how to handle a near-miss?

 2. All agree that a mistake was made, but does the Captain deserve to be fired?

 3. What are the root causes of this near-miss?

 4. What role did the vessel from Seaspan play?
 Did it have a similar rule?
 Or did Seaspan allow passing in the Active Pass entrance?

 5. Is the BC Ferry system safer after firing an experienced Captain?

 6. Have the root causes of this near-miss been fixed?

-This certainly is an interesting maritime near-miss and there may be valuable lessons learned.
-The problem is that the press statements from BC Ferry and the press reports don’t seem to include much useful information for learning lessons.
+This certainly is an interesting maritime near-miss, and there may be valuable lessons learned.
+The problem is that the press statements from BC Ferry and the press reports don’t include much helpful information for learning lessons.

 If you have any more information about this near-miss and its causes or know where to find reports that detail the root causes, leave us a message here.